bgebhardt/foundry-vtt-luck-system/README.md

 * Gain 1 Luck Point (LP) on a missed attack or saving throw (max 5 LPs).

+* If a player receives 6 LPs, roll a 1d4 - the result is their new LP total.

 * Spend 1 LP for +1 to a d20 roll (after the roll).

 * Spend 3 LPs to re-roll a d20 check.